jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 -  If you see an error that says ``Call to 'pkg-config pixman-1 --libs' returned exit status 127 while in binding.gyp`` while running the ``pip install`` command above, you may be missing packages required by ``canvas``.
-Please see "The canvas node package is not properly packaged for macOS with ARM architectures" paragraph of `Installing Node.js and jlpm <https://jupyterlab.readthedocs.io/en/latest/developer/contributing.html#installing-node-js-and-jlpm>`__ section of this guide for instructions on how to install these packages.
+Please see `Installing Node.js and jlpm section`_ of this guide for instructions on how to install these packages.
 -  The ``jlpm`` command is a JupyterLab-provided, locked version of the `yarn <https://classic.yarnpkg.com/en/>`__ package manager.
 If you have ``yarn`` installed already, you can use the ``yarn`` command when